-2.1 The college is a further education College that employs approximately 389 [at 08/03/2017] staff, operating in the United Kingdom.
-Its core business is teaching a learner population of approximately 7000 learners.
-The College has an annual turnover of £17 million of which approximately £5 million is spent on goods and services to support the running of the college.
+2.1 The College is a further education College that employs approximately 400 staff, operating in the United Kingdom.
+Its core business is teaching a student population of approximately 7500 students.
+The College has an annual turnover of circa £19 million of which approximately £6 million is spent on goods and services to support the running of the College.